treating teens with depression

 Elk River provides tools needed to live happy and productive lives

 Treatment includes consistent individual, group and family therapy to help a child cope with stressors rebuild self-esteem and improve relationships.
 Treatment may also include the use of antidepressant medication or mood stabilizing medications that often help prevent depression and reduce the number and severity of manic episodes.
-Medication is managed by a Child, Adolescent and Forensic Psychiatrist who oversees the multidisciplinary treatment team at ERTP.
+Medication is managed by a Child, Adolescent and Forensic Psychiatrist who oversees the multidisciplinary treatment team.

 Depression & Bipolar Disorder Symptoms Similar